themanjotsingh/Hukamnama-Calendar-Weather-Display/README.md

 7. Delete the line which has the following `<span id="calendarTitle">`.

 #### To change displayed weather location
 Edit the `index.html` file in the main project directory.
 Change the `latitude` and `longitude` to wherever you would like the weather to show.
-You can change the title by changing ~Brampton, Ontario, Canada~ to *whatever your pind is*
+You can change the title by changing ~Brampton, Ontario, Canada~ to *whatever your pind is*.

 ## Acknowledgments

 [Hukamnama-Calendar-Weather-Display](https://github.com/themanjotsingh/Hukamnama-Calendar-Weather-Display) uses the [Gurbani Now API](https://github.com/GurbaniNow/api) which fetches the hukamnama from [SikhNet.com](http://www.sikhnet.com).
-Gurmukhi Font used are Raajaa by [Paul Grosse](http://www.billie.grosse.is-a-geek.com/resources-03.html) and GurbaniAkhar by [Kulbir S. Thind](sikhnet.com/Gurmukhi-Fonts#thind).
+Gurmukhi Font used are Raajaa by [Paul Grosse](http://www.billie.grosse.is-a-geek.com/resources-03.html) and GurbaniAkhar by [Kulbir S. Thind](http://www.sikhnet.com/Gurmukhi-Fonts#thind).
 Weather from [Forecast.io/DarkSky.net](https://darksky.net)
 Some code from [this instructables](https://www.instructables.com/id/Raspberry-Pi-Wall-Mounted-Calender-and-Notificatio/) project used.